 Microchipping is the only permanent way to identify your pet, so is highly recommended for all pets, from dogs and cats to birds, snakes or pocket pets.
 As of July 2018, it will be compulsory for all dogs and cats to be microchipped.

 A microchip is about the size of a grain of rice and is implanted under your pet’s skin.
 It can be done during a normal consultation or when your pet is under anaesthetic for any surgery.
-The microchip is embedded with a code that is unique to your pet and is the most effective form of permanent identification.
-This code is placed onto a national computer database, so it is particularly useful in the return of lost pets.
-They can also assist where the ownership of an animal is in dispute.
+The microchip is embedded with a code that is unique to your pet, which corresponds to your details on a national database.
+Microchip details can also assist where the ownership of an animal is in dispute.

-If your pet is ever lost and is handed in at a veterinary clinic or animal shelter, a microchip scanner is passed over the animal to reveal the unique code.
-The vet clinic or animal shelter can then refer to the database to access your name, address and phone number, so you can be reunited.
+If your pet is ever lost and is handed in at a veterinary clinic or animal shelter, a microchip scanner is passed over the animal to reveal the unique code, so you can be reunited.